open-power-ref-design/cluster-genesis/docs/Run-Cluster-Genesis.rst

 .. highlight:: none

-Running the POWER-Up Cluster Configuration Software
+Running the POWER-Up Cluster Deployment Software
 ====================================================

 Installing and Running the POWER-Up code.
 Step by Step Instructions